By adding the

-TRACE clause of the
+TRACE clause at the end of a

-SELECT command, the server will
+SELECT statement, the server will

 Node type.
 If the node is a view, this indicates the type of view (base view, union, join, selection, intersect, etc.).
 If it is an access to a source (wrapper), this indicates the type of data source (JDBC, Web Service, Web, etc.).